I was fortunate to attend the first tea ceremony demonstration presented by East-West Chanoyu Center during Sakura Con 2018.

 If you're interested in learning more about tea ceremony in Seattle, tea rooms include East-West Chanoyu Center in Hawthorne Hills, Shoseian in the Seattle Japanese Garden, and Ryokusuian, a 3-mat teahouse in the Seattle Art Museum.
 Matcha and Mindfulness as well as introductory classes are held on Saturday afternoons and demonstrations are held at the Seattle Art Museum on third Thursdays.

-Chado (Study of Tea Service) Through Japanese History with Nakagawa Masaye
+Chado (Study of Tea Service)

 Masaye-san's presentation began with a video of kencha, a ceremonial offering of tea to the deities, as part of Mifune Matsuri (the Mifune Festival).
 The first bowl of matcha is an offering for the deity/deities, prepared with great care and carried to an ornately decorated boat.
-The second bowl of matcha is served to a re-enactor of Lady Sei Shōnagon, Heian-era lady-in-waiting and author of the Pillow Book of Sei Shōnagon
+The second bowl of matcha is served to a re-enactor of Lady Sei Shōnagon, Heian-era lady-in-waiting and author of the Pillow Book of Sei Shōnagon.

 We learned that when the monk Essai originally brought tea seeds to Japan, he had to smuggle them because at that time in history China would sell tea, but not the seeds or plants.